Morr0/Atheer/ROADMAP.md

 # Atheer
 ## Roadmap:
 ### List of things to work on:
+- Tagify all resources
+- Integrate with Clicky for analytics
 - Fix not updating author bug
-- Word counter auto generated after each add/update of article
-- List top tags
-- Integrate with Clicky for analytics
 - Verify user by Recaptcha at sign up
 - Verify user by Recaptcha when have not logged in for a week
 - Add VPC gateway endpoint for when accessing through VPC